smojum/cloud-native-demo/README.md

 * Jaeger URL: http://localhost:16686

 **NOTE:** Run either Zipkin or Jaeger as i am configuring same port.
 It is not needed, just less config while doing the demo.

+## Tracing across services and containers

+## Gateway (Spring Cloud Gateway)
+* routing, authentication, authorization, load balancing (client side)
+* Zuul can also be used (from Netflix)

+## Service Registry (Eureka)
+* Register service by name
+* Remove services which are not working by status

+## Config Server
+* Manage configuration outside of the code
+* backend can be file system, git, Vault
+* Profile based configuration lookup
+* Auto Refresh, if we want